-In April 2012, we received notice of termination of our TC-5214 agreement with AstraZeneca, and the agreement will no longer be a potential source of future funds.
+Effective in May 2012, our TC-5214 agreement with AstraZeneca was terminated and will no longer be a potential source of future funds.

 We have borrowed amounts under two separate loan agreements with a bank that we entered into in July 2010 and April 2008 to fund the purchase of equipment, furnishings, software and other fixed assets.
-As of March 31, 2012, the aggregate outstanding principal balance under the two loan facilities was \$2.7 million and there is no additional borrowing capacity remaining available to us.
+As of June 30, 2012, the aggregate outstanding principal balance under the two loan facilities was \$2.4 million and there is no additional borrowing capacity remaining available to us.